La-Ghosta/La-Ghosta/README.md

 ### Hello There! 🐱‍👤

 I’m currently studying Software Engineering at CEUB University in Brasília (1st semester).
-At the moment, I'm focused on learning programming languages like JavaScript, Python, and C — building a strong foundation to better understand the areas I’m passionate about.
+At the moment, I'm focused on learning programming languages like JavaScript, Python, and C. Building a strong foundation to better understand the areas I’m passionate about.

 I'm particularly interested in Software Architecture, Security Layers, and AI-powered Automation for creative tools.
 I’m also studying how to interpret software requirements and understand how systems are planned and structured.